December08th/CSKGuide/_drafts/adventure-books-for-adventure-people.md

 #### **Biking**

-50 Shades Of The USA: One woman's 11,000 mile cycling adventure through every state of America by Anna McNuff
+* **50 Shades Of The USA: One woman's 11,000 mile cycling adventure through every state of America by Anna McNuff**

+  What a read!
+Reading this book will be a journey of it's own.
+What stands out the most from this book is the overwhelming kindness from others.
+This book will make you want to bike across the country just to meet people!

-Lands of Lost Borders: A Journey on the Silk Road by Kate Harris
+* **Lands of Lost Borders: A Journey on the Silk Road by Kate Harris**

+  I am so excited to read this book.
+I am in a few book clubs and this one comes up again and again.
+The author describes it best as "the chronicle of Harris’s odyssey and an exploration of the importance of breaking the boundaries we set ourselves; an examination of the stories borders tell, and the restrictions they place on nature and humanity; and a meditation on the existential need to explore—the essential longing to discover what in the universe we are doing here."
+Sounds amazing, right!?

-The Divide: A 2700 Mile Search For Answers by Nathan Doneen
+* **The Divide: A 2700 Mile Search For Answers by Nathan Doneen**

+  This book was an easy read.
+The author, Nathan, shares his time on the Great Divide Mountain bike route.
+He shares his encounters, his questions to his commitment, and the hardships.
+If you're looking for a new adventure, this book can give it to you.

 ![](https://res.cloudinary.com/draxsqikl/image/upload/c_scale,w_587/v1579038390/0018_lmtkam.jpg)

 #### **Other Adventures**

-Thru-Hiking Will Break Your Heart: An Adventure on the Pacific Crest Trail by Carrot Quinn
+* **Thru-Hiking Will Break Your Heart: An Adventure on the Pacific Crest Trail by Carrot Quinn**

+  This is my current book club read, and it is a good one!
+Carrot is a young author who brings emotion to life.
+This book is a little different than the typical PCT book and is worth checking out.
-The Sun Is a Compass: A 4,000-Mile Journey into the Alaskan Wilds by Caroline Van Hemert
+* **The Sun's a Compass: A 4,000-Mile Journey into the Alaskan Wilds by Caroline Van Hemert**

+  This is a story of a biologist's human-powered journey from the Pacific Northwest to the Arctic to rediscover her love of birds, nature, and adventure.
+She travels by foot, canoe, ski, raft, and rowboat.
+I'm looking forward to reading this book.
-Ruthless River: Love and Survival by Raft on the Amazon's Relentless Madre de Dios by Holly FitzGerald
+* **Ruthless River: Love and Survival by Raft on the Amazon's Relentless Madre de Dios by Holly FitzGerald**

+  The ultimate survival story; a wild ride—the wildest—down a South American river in the thick of the Amazon Basin; a true and thrilling adventure of a young married couple who survive a plane crash only to later raft hundreds of miles across Peru and Bolivia, ending up in a channel to nowhere, a dead end so flooded there is literally no land to stand on.
+Their raft—a mere four logs—separates them from the piranha-and-caiman-infested water until they finally realize that there is no way out but to swim.

+**Have any books we should add to the list?
+Let us know!
+Email Adventures@crystalseas.org**